roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 ## [Cryptography] - Reversible Sneaky Algorithm #1 (275)

 #### Description
 > Lori decided to implement RSA without any security measures like random padding.
 Must be deterministic then, huh?
-Silly goose!\s
+Silly goose!

 > She encrypted a message of the form nactf{****} where the redacted flag is a string of 4 lowercase alphabetical characters.
-Can you decrypt it?\s
+Can you decrypt it?

 > As in the previous problem, the message is converted to a number by converting ascii to hex.

 #### Hint